 Motorsport has, generally, been slow to embrace fan engagement, but in recent years there has been a renewed focus from marketing and PR departments to reach out to supporters in new ways.

 Such efforts have been in part to address declining audiences on TV and at race events, while a changing of the guard has also seen the teams being eager to unlock the commercial potential of their fan base.

-Yet many teams and race series continue to make the same simple mistake on social media, which limits their potential for standing out from the crowd and stymies a potential revenue steam.
+Yet many teams and race series continue to make the same simple mistake on social media, which limits their potential for standing out from the crowd and stymies potential revenue stream.

 What is the common error?
 Avoiding direct, two-way conversation with fans.

 Forget millennials, Generation C is the target audience that motorsport wants to appeal to.
 These are connected consumers who are both content creators and content curators.

 Digital Media is their primary point of consumption, with TV, print and radio all an afterthought.
 They move seamlessly from laptop to mobile device and are constantly connected and craving fresh, new content.
 Most importantly, however, they use social media as a tool for participation, not passive consumption.

 The team received photos of the entire pre-school class watching every Formula E race, having converted them to commitment followers and future consumers.

 While many teams still follow the aged model of proscribing social media content to their audience (e.g. “Read about the history of our team”), Generation C users want to be given the opportunity to show their creativity to the world.
 For example, a contest to illustrate the team’s history with fan-made video content.